cindygraffin-pro/cloud-practitionner/readme.md

 **Macie:**
 - fully managed data security and data privacy service that uses ML and pattern matching to discover and protect your sensitive data in AWS
 - helps identify and alert to sensitive data such as personnaly identifiable (PII)
+- Macie automatically provides an inventory of Amazon S3 buckets including a list of unencrypted buckets, publicly accessible buckets, and buckets shared with AWS accounts outside those you have defined in AWS Organizations

 **Security Hub:**
 - central security tool to manage security accross several AWS accounts and automate security checks